 The one small downside of the Barista Express' steam wand is the fact that the machine takes a minute to get the wand up to pressure after pulling a shot.
 That means your espresso shot sits out in the air for a bit while you're prepping the milk.
 This can lead to oxidation and the espresso getting bitter.
 The easy fix for this is throwing a small splash of milk into your espresso right after you pull the shot (or maybe some flavored syrup, if that's your thing).
 That will hold the espresso's flavor while you wait for the steam wand to warm up and the milk to be prepped.

-Wit a list price of $600 the Barista Express certainly is not cheap.
+The Barista Express certainly is not cheap.
 However, seeing as it produces the kind of quality drinks we'd expect from much more expensive professional level machines, this represents a great value to the espresso aficionado that wants a brew at home option.
 If you're less concerned about taste and more concerned about convenience the Barista express will probably sit unused in the corner due to its somewhat involved brewing routine.
 If this is the case you'll find a much better value in a super-automatic machine.

 — Max Mutter and Steven Tata